AgLewandowska/yagro-coding-challenge/README.md

 - Prefer moving components to workers not holding products
 - A worker can pick up a component when holding a finished product (but cannot then replace it with a product)

-## TODO

-- Write tests for State and Worker classes and some to check average productivity

 ## Expected alterations

 - Change number of worker slots